SimonKagstrom/kcov/README.md

 Installing
 ----------
-Refer to the [INSTALL](INSTALL.md) file for build instructions, or use one of the pre-built Docker images:
+Refer to the [INSTALL](INSTALL.md) file for build instructions, or use our official Docker images:

-* [ragnaroek/kcov](https://hub.docker.com/r/ragnaroek/kcov/) for releases since v31
+* [kcov/kcov](https://hub.docker.com/r/kcov/kcov/) for releases since v31.

-* [ragnaroek/kcov_head](https://hub.docker.com/r/ragnaroek/kcov_head/) for the latest git HEAD (might be unstable)
+__Note: tags v31-v33 are re-tags of [ragnaroek/kcov](https://hub.docker.com/r/ragnaroek/kcov/) which are were not automated builds.__

 How to use it
 -------------